pajaz/DataSecurityCourse2022/Homework/Lesson4.md

 |   WORKGROUP<00>        Flags: <group><active>
 |   WORKGROUP<1d>        Flags: <unique><active>
 |_  WORKGROUP<1e>        Flags: <group><active>

+  + **Checking NetBIOS information which is a bit outdated method for computers to connect with eachother through LAN (https://www.techtarget.com/searchnetworking/definition/NetBIOS). netBIOS name is the only available information**

 |_smb-os-discovery: ERROR: Script execution failed (use -d to debug)
 |_smb-security-mode: ERROR: Script execution failed (use -d to debug)
 |_smb2-time: Protocol negotiation failed (SMB2)

+  + **Rest of the scripts were failures.**

 NSE: Script Post-scanning.
 Initiating NSE at 17:17
 Completed NSE at 17:17, 0.00s elapsed